tgrospic/object-algebras/README.md

 # Desired language features

-Combining multiple handlers is done with explicit implementation of multiple interfaces e.g. [StateEitherImpl](Algebras.Impl/StateEitherImpl.cs).
-For this purpose something like _explicit mixins_ would be a useful feature.
+Combining multiple handlers is done with explicit implementation of multiple interfaces, e.g. [StateEitherImpl](Algebras.Impl/StateEitherImpl.cs).
+For this purpose, something like _explicit mixins_ would be a useful feature.
 In essence, this is where the dependency graph is created and existing techniques for dependency injection can be used. _Implicits_ also fall into this category as a constant dependency.

-Although `App<F, a>` type as representation for higher-kinds is usable in this form, it can be very hard to read for nested types.
+Although `App<F, a>` type as a representation for higher-kinds is usable in this form, it can be very hard to read for nested types.
 With only syntactic level support from the compiler, the improvement would be enormous.

 Working with multiple generic parameters sometimes requires the explicit definition of only one parameter while others can be inferred.
 But because of this one, all parameters must be specified.
 Wildcard as a generic parameter would greatly reduce duplicating types known by the compiler.